What is the Current Portion of Long-term Debt?

 Let us look at the chart of Exxon above.
-It tracks the current portion of long-term debt vs non-current portion of long-term debt of Exxon for the past five years.
-We note that during 2016, Exxon had $13.6 billion of the current portion of long-term debt as compared to $28.39 billion of the noncurrent portion.
-However, in the year of 2013 and 2014, Exxon’s current portion of long-term debt was far greater than that of the noncurrent portion.
+It tracks the current portion of debt vs. non-current portion debt of Exxon for the past five years.
+We note that during 2016, Exxon had $13.6 billion of the current portion of long-term debt as compared to $28.39 billion of the non-current portion.
+However, in the year of 2013 and 2014, Exxon’s CPLTD was far greater than that of the non-current portion.

-SeaDrill Limited – Current Portion of Long Term Debt
+Current Portion of Long Term Debt Example

 The snapshot below shows the balance sheet of SeaDrill Limited.

 As observed in the graph above, the SeaDrill balance sheet doesn’t paint a good picture because its CPLTD has increased by 115% on a year-over-year basis.
 It is because SeaDrill doesn’t have sufficient liquidity to cover its short-term borrowings and current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc..
 In other words, SeaDrill has a high amount of current portion of long-term debt as compared to its liquidity, such as cash and cash equivalent.
 This suggests that SeaDrill will find it difficult to make its payments or pay off its short-term obligation.